JustinLamMSFT/microsoft/security/business/identity-access/microsoft-entra-identity-governance.md

 [Learn more](https://www.microsoft.com/en-us/security/business/identity-access/azure-active-directory-lifecycle-management-software)

+A GIF of a user navigating from an overview in Identity Governance to access review for a Guest User Audit.

 ### AI-driven and standard access reviews

 Ensure that users or guests have appropriate access and still need it, based on automated insight.
 Enable self-assessment or assign reviewers.

 [Learn more](https://go.microsoft.com/fwlink/?linkid=2211313&clcid=0x409&culture=en-us&country=us)

+A GIF of a user navigating to view a specific group’s assignments under Privileged Identity Management.

 ### Privileged identity management for users or groups